peterbalint4/NAT64-and-NAT46-benchmarking-SW/README.md

 • -r frame rate (frames per second)<br/>
 • -l number of the latency packets per seconds.<br/>
 • -o timeout (in milliseconds), the tester stops receiving when this timeout elapsed after sending finished.
 (Late frames will be accounted as lost ones.)<br/>
-• -p Sending repeat allowed in case the NIC is busy (0 - deny repeat; 1 - permit repeat)<br/>
 • -n and -m specifying the proportion of foreground and background traffic.
 Traffic proportion is expressed by two relative prime numbers n and m, where m packets form every n packet belong to the foreground traffic and the rest (m-n) packets belong to the background traffic.<br/><br/>